A-LPHARM/Rancher-pipeline-with-terraform/readme.md

     ```
     mkdir -p ~/.kube
     ```
     once the file is created in the .kube directory

     ```
+    vi ~/.kube/config
+    ```
+    after adding the config file give the directory the specific rights

+    ```
     chmod 600 ~/.kube/config